markstringer-dti/markstringer-dti.github.io/dti.md

 Actually, there's a fourth.

-4. Go home on time.
+4. Look after yourself.
+Go home on time.
 Take your weekends off.
 Take holidays.
 See friends.
 Kiss your partner.
 Kiss your kids.
 Kick the dog.
 Oh my God.
 That's a joke.
 Don't kick the dog.
-Take the dog for a walk so long that you have to carry it home.
+Take the dog for a walk so long that you have to pick it up and carry it home.
 Be gentle with yourself and those around you.
-Seriously.
-Be nice to the dog.
+Seriously, be nice to the dog.
+Kiss the dog as well.

-If you keep doing these things (not just point 4, point's 1-3 as well), it might be that something can be done to save the trench warfare project that you're working on.
+Keep doing these things.
+I mean all of them.
+Points one, two, three and four.
+If you do, something might be that something can be done to save the trench warfare project that you're working on.
 But equally, it's important to remember that some projects cannot be saved.
 Not by you.
 Not right now.

-It's also important to understand that trench warfare was, for all the millions of people who were involved in it an insoluble problem.
-After the war was over there was the idea developed in English language commentaries that the allied soldiers were "Lions lead by donkeys."
+It's also important to understand that trench warfare was, at the time, an insoluble problem.
+Eventually the war ended.
+And there was the idea developed in English language commentaries that the allied soldiers were "Lions lead by donkeys."

 But one of the points made by Norman Dixon in his book "The psychology of military incompetence" is that this is unfair for two reasons.

-Firstly, the selection process, not the official process, but the de facto process by which officers rose to the most senior ranks in the British Army - and pretty much all armies - was one that actively discourage initiative and any kind of challenge to the status quo.
+Firstly, the selection process.
+This might not have been explicit, or  official.
+But the process by which officers rose to the most senior ranks in the British Army was one that actively discouraged innovation.
+Initiative and a willingness to challenge to the status quo might be really useful in a wary.
+They're pretty dangerous qualities to encourage in the military in peacetime.
+The result was that the kind of people who were leading the British army were innovative, creative problem solvers.
+Indeed, they might have been exactly the opposite.

 Secondly, trench warfare was a hard problem.